zekizeki/vulcaningress/README.md

 role=ingress
 ```

+# Service Annotations

-optionally a path label may be used, this will route any inbound traffic to the router on certain context path to the service address ( the default path is / )
+optionally a path annotation may be used, this will route any inbound traffic to the router on certain context path to the service address ( the default path is / )

 ```
-path=contextpath
+path=/contextpath
 ```

-optionally a host label may be used, by default the host name is made up of the service name and the namespace the service is published into combined with a domain name set by the router administrator.
+optionally a host annotation may be used, by default the host name is made up of the service name and the namespace the service is published into combined with a domain name set by the router administrator.

 ```
 host=myservice.mydomain.com